maartene/DCJam2025/docs/TECHDEBT.md

 - Shader should only be set once, not for every single model every time its drawn
 - Somehow the enemy does not seem lit
 - Connaisence of algorithm in ability
+- Duplication of logic between Enemy and World (Party)
+    - Is it possible to re-use attack strategy?
+    - Similarity between health of enemy and party members